Senior School Information

 An extensive pastoral care system is provided through vertical Pastoral Care Groups, which meet daily with their Pastoral Care teacher to provide encouragement, support and care to the students.
 Student leaders are appointed to each of these groups to assist the teacher in providing a caring ‘home away from home’ for students.
 Pastoral Care Teachers are supported by two Year Level Advisors, the Welfare Coordinator and the Head of the Senior Section.

-All Year 9 and 10 students study the core subjects of English, Mathematics, Science, SOSE, Christian Life Studies, PE/Sport and Personal Development.
+All Year 9 and 10 students study the core subjects of English, Mathematics, Science, Languages, Christian Life Studies, PE/Sport and Personal Development.
 The remainder of their educational programme is chosen from an extensive range of elective units.
-Elective units are studied on a semester basis and come from a variety of key learning areas including Creative & Performing Ministries, Technology, ICT, Physical Education, SOSE, Christian Life Studies, Languages other than English (German or Spanish) and English.
+Elective units are studied on a semester basis and come from a variety of key learning areas including Creative & Performing Ministries, Design Technology, Digital Technology, Physical Education, Humanities, Christian Life Studies, Languages (German or Spanish) and English.

 Further information, including course information, is available in the Year 9-10 Handbook.
 Enquiries can be made to the Year 9/10 Senior Studies Coordinator.

 College students have the opportunity to select the majority of their subjects.
 English is a required subject of study in both Years 11 and 12, while Mathematics and Christian Life Studies must be studied for at least 1 year.
 The remainder of their subjects are chosen from a comprehensive range of units.
-Subjects are generally studied for both years and include various options from each of the following faculties: English, Mathematics, Science, Christian Life Studies, Creative & Performing Ministries, Technology, ICT, Physical Education, SOSE and Languages other than English (German or Spanish).
+Subjects are generally studied for both years and include various options from each of the following faculties: English, Mathematics, Science, Christian Life Studies, Creative & Performing Arts, Design Technology, Digital Technology, Physical Education, Humanities and Languages (German or Spanish).

-Further information, including course information, is available in the College Handbook.
+Further information, including course information, is available in the Year 11 and 12 handbook.
 Enquiries can be made to the College Studies Coordinator.

 The Careers Advisor is able to assist students in expanding their knowledge about work and related issues and appointments can be made through the Student Office.
 The Careers Adviser also organises Vocational Education, Australian School Based Apprenticeships and the transition to the work force.
 This includes notifying students and parents of Open Days at various institutions and providing other relevant careers information.